Spatiotemporal Graph Learning with Direct Volumetric Information Passing and Feature Enhancement: Experiments

 \subsection{Experimental setup}

-In our experiments, we mainly focus on predicting over much longer time steps and attempt to achieve better generalization ability of various initial conditions (ICs) and boundary conditions (BCs).
-For fairness, we set the latent dimension to 128 and utilize the one-step training strategy (i.e., one-step forward, one-step backward) for all tasks.
+In our experiments, we mainly focus on predicting much longer time steps with lower error and attempt to achieve better generalization ability of various initial conditions (ICs) and boundary conditions (BCs).
+For fairness, we set the feature dimension to 128 and utilize the one-step training strategy (i.e., one-step forward, one-step backward) for all tasks.
 All experiments are run on one NVIDIA A100 GPU.
-The Adaptive Moment Estimation (Adam) optimizer is utilized for the model training.
-All models are trained with Gaussian random noise of fixed standard deviation added to the input to improve stability during rollout and correct small errors.
-Meanwhile, a Root Mean Square Error (RMSE) loss function is utilized to optimize parameters $\theta$ in networks.
-Given the ground-truth values $Y \in \mathbb{R}^{N*d}$ and the predictions $\hat{Y}\in \mathbb{R}^{N*d}$ at time $t$, the loss function is defined as follows:

-where $y_{ij}\in Y$ and $\hat{y}_{ij} \in \hat{Y}$.
-More details about the experimental setup are described in Appendix \ref{Supplementary Details of experiment}.
-The experimental results and parametric studies of our model are given in the following parts.
+The Adaptive Moment Estimation (Adam) optimizer \cite{kingmaB2015adam} and the ReduceLROnPlateau learning scheduler \cite{Paszke2019PyTorch} with a decay rate of $0.8$ are utilized for the model training.
+All models are trained by injecting random Gaussian noise of varying standard deviation to the input to improve stability during rollout and correct small errors.
+Meanwhile, Root Mean Square Error (RMSE) loss function is utilized to optimize parameters $\theta$ in networks.
+Given the ground-truth values $Y \in \mathbb{R}^{N\times d}$ and the predictions $\hat{Y}\in \mathbb{R}^{N\times d}$ at time $t$, the loss function is defined as: $ RMSE(Y, \hat{Y}) = \sqrt{\frac{1}{Nd} \sum\nolimits_{i=i}^{N} \sum\nolimits_{j=1}^{d}\left( y_{ij}-\hat{y}_{ij}\right)^{2}}, $ where $y_{ij}\in Y$ and $\hat{y}_{ij} \in \hat{Y}$.
+More details about the experimental setup are described in Appendix Section \ref{Supplementary Details of results}.